Lenape High School

-Lenape High School is a four-year comprehensive public high school located in Medford Township in Burlington County, New Jersey, United States.
-It is the oldest of the four high schools that comprise the Lenape Regional High School District, which serves students in ninth through twelfth grades from Evesham Township, Medford Lakes, Medford Township, Mount Laurel Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
+Lenape High School is a four-year comprehensive public high school located in Medford in Burlington County, in the U.S. state of New Jersey.
+It is the oldest of the four high schools that comprise the Lenape Regional High School District, which serves students in ninth through twelfth grades from Evesham Township, Medford Lakes, Medford, Mount Laurel, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
 Since opening in 1958, the school has served students from Mount Laurel Township.
-The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1963.
+The school has been accredited by the Middle States Association of Colleges and Schools Commission on Elementary and Secondary Schools since 1963, with accreditation expiring in July 2029.

-As of the 2021–22 school year, the school had an enrollment of 1,924 students and 162.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.
-There were 192 students (10.0% of enrollment) eligible for free lunch and 66 (3.4% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,922 students and 156.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.3:1.
+There were 251 students (13.1% of enrollment) eligible for free lunch and 101 (5.3% of students) eligible for reduced-cost lunch.